Standard Model Theory for the FCC-ee Tera-Z stage: QED deconvolution and pseudo-observables at FCC-ee precision

 \subsection{Potential problems with LEP deconvolution at FCC-ee precision}

-Generally, one may still hope that for the lineshape related group of EWPO's like mass of $Z$ boson, peak cross section, total and partial Z width, one can still employ in FCC-ee data analysis the same LEP scheme using QED-independent (experiment-independent) EWPOs in the intermediate step on the way between experimental data and SM or SM+BSM, as depicted in Fig.~\ref{fig:EWPO-LEP}.
+Generally, one may still hope that, for the line-shape-related group of EWPOs, such as the mass of the Z boson, the peak cross-section, and the total and partial Z widths, one can still employ in FCC-ee data analysis the same LEP scheme using QED-independent (experiment-independent) EWPOs in the intermediate step on the way between experimental data and the Standard Model or SM+BSM, as depicted in Fig.~\ref{fig:EWPO-LEP}.

-In the LEP EWPOs scheme, there were some solvable problems, compared to LEP data precision.
-However, they may get much worse due to higher precision of FCC-ee: \begin{enumerate}[label=(\alph*)] \item The errors introduced in the transition (A)$\to$(B), adjusting true experimental cut-off to unrealistic cut-offs required by the non-MC fitter programs, may be too big and not tolerable.
-It is the matter of the future data analysis to check on them. \item The non-factorisable IFI contribution, which could be neglected at LEP near the $Z$ resonance, will be to difficult to control at the factor $\sim 50$ better precision level.
-In particular, reliable extension of the simple 1-dimensional convolution formula used for ISR incorporating also IFI contribution does not exist \footnote{It is possible to integrate analytically over soft photons energies and angles keeping IFI in the game, even for energies comparable with the resonance width $\Gamma_Z$, as was shown in refs.~\cite{Greco:1975rm,Greco:1975ke} and more recently developed further in ref.~\cite{Jadach:2018lwm}.
-However, the remaining four-dimensional convolution integral over photon energies cannot be reduced to one-dimension. }. \item The methodology of the separation of QED and EW parts in perturbative SM calculations, which was conceptually and practically relatively simple in LEP era due to \order{\alpha^1} restriction, will require an update in order to work for 2-3 loop EW corrections decorated with extra photon insertions. \end{enumerate}
+In the LEP EWPOs scheme, there were some solvable problems, compared with LEP data precision.
+However, these may get much worse, owing to the higher precision of the FCC-ee. \begin{enumerate} \item The errors introduced in the transition (A)$\to$(B), adjusting true experimental cut-off to unrealistic cut-offs required by the non-MC fitter programs, may be too big and not tolerable.
+It will be necessary to check these points for future data analysis. \item The non-factorizable IFI contribution, which could be neglected at the LEP near the Z resonance, will be too difficult to control at a factor of ${\sim}50$ better precision level.
+In particular, a reliable extension of the simple one-dimensional convolution formula used for ISR, also incorporating the IFI contribution, does not exist. \footnote{It is possible to integrate analytically over soft photon energies and angles, keeping IFI in the game, even for energies comparable with the resonance width $\Gamma_\mathrm{Z}$, as shown in Refs.~\cite{Greco:1975rm,Greco:1975ke} and more recently developed further in Ref.~\cite{Jadach:2018lwm}: however, the remaining four-dimensional convolution integral over photon energies cannot be reduced to one dimension. } \item The methodology of the separation of QED and EW parts in perturbative Standard Model calculations, which was conceptually and practically relatively simple in the LEP era, owing to the \order{\alpha^1} restriction, will require an update in order to work for two- and three-loop EW corrections decorated with extra photon insertions. \end{enumerate}

-The issue of item (a) is discussed later on in the following.
-Let us only indicate that the restriction in stage (B) to cut-offs that are manageable by the fitter programs are going to be removed.
+The issue of item (1) is discussed later on in the following.
+Let us only indicate that the restriction in stage (B) to cut-offs that are manageable by the fitter programs will be removed.